|

 .

-Out in the water, Platz gets its fourth torch lit.
-They set their eyes to the beach.
+water, Platz gets its fourth torch lit.
+They set their eyes to the

 .